byeKhoXx/COVID-20-Ransomware/README.md

 ```

-A possible solution may be change *memcpy* by *memcpy_s*, but if you do it, appers more error.
+A possible solution may be change *memcpy_s* by *memcpy*, but if you do it, apper more errors.
 In order to avoid the new problems when the change is done, probably addapting the code may be enough (visit this [link](https://en.cppreference.com/w/c/string/byte/memcpy) to get more info about it).
 Feel free to make the changes you want!